Jeet4103/Jeet4103/README.md

 # 💫 About Me:
-I'm currently  DevOps and doing DSA in python
+I'm currently Lerning DevOps and doing DSA in python

 ## 🌐 Socials: